 I was fooling around with my HTC Android phone yesterday and discovered something that has a definite use for radio remotes.
-An Application called Hertz will record .wav files, which can then be transfered via e-mail or ftp to the studio and played back on the air.
-The program is pretty slick, it allows sample rates from 8 to 44.1 khz.
+An Application called Hertz will record .wav files, which can then be transferred via e-mail or ftp to the studio and played back on the air.
+The program is pretty slick, it allows sample rates from 8 to 44.1 kHz.

 In another potential use, a news reporter could use this to record audio to save and transfer to a computer using a USB cable.
 The recording time limit depends on the size of the SIM card and the sample rate.
 Additionally, my HTC Android phone will detect and use WiFi networks, where available, for data services.
 Using a WiFi network will avoid those 3G data charges and also increase download/upload speeds.

 My Verizon plan has unlimited data transfer, so it really doesn’t matter what sample rate I use, your mileage may vary.